U.S. consumer watchdog removes 'ability-to-pay' need from final payday loan rule

 WASHINGTON, July 7 (Reuters) - The U.S. Consumer Financial Protection Bureau on Tuesday issued its long-awaited payday lending measure that rescinds an Obama-era proposal requiring lenders first ensure a borrower is able to repay them.

-Consumer advocates and some lawmakers blasted the move as a further sign the Trump administration is going easy on predatory lenders.
+Consumer advocates blasted the move as a further sign the Trump administration is going easy on predatory lenders.

 The rule follows the agency's 2019 proposal to seek fresh recommendations on whether to implement the so-called "ability-to-repay" provision for emergency loans, of as little as $500, that are typically repaid on the borrower's next payday.
 Lenders would have been required to ensure borrowers had the means to repay a loan and meet other living expenses.